SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/specify-shipping-address-details.md

 Once the information is submitted, the system runs a validation check by validating the provided address via the**Address Validation** API.
 Based on the validation output, the system does the following:

-* If the validation is successful, then the **accountAuthToken** is generated to be used in completing the multi-factor authentication process.
-Save the token and proceed to the [Multi Factor Authentication](https://docs.intersoftsapient.net/docs/initiate-multi-factoer-authentication-process#/) stage of the form.
+* If the validation is successful, you can proceed to the [Multi Factor Authentication](https://docs.intersoftsapient.net/docs/initiate-multi-factoer-authentication-process#/) stage of the form.

-> 🚧 *Important*
->
-> *The**accountAuthToken** is only valid for 30 minutes.
-If it is not utilised within this duration, then the shipping address is revalidated by triggering the **Address Validation** API to generate a new **accountAuthToken**.*

 * If the validation fails (that is, the address is not matched in the FedEx systems), then a corresponding error message is displayed—and you will not proceed to the **Multi-Factor Authentication** (MFA) stage of the **Add Shipping Account** form.
+To proceed, you must correct the address details.